 I’m not writing this article to speak ill of other platforms.
 In fact, this post should be viewed as a case study as opposed to a critique.
 All social media channels can learn from what YouTube has created.
 Medium, Facebook, Instagram, Periscope, Snapchat, and more.

 Are you dreaming about your own YouTube channel, but do not know where to start?
 Logaster prepared recommendations and examples which will help make your channel recognizable.
 Click here to read the article “How to Create a Logo for Your YouTube Channel.
+Start making a logo with Logaster, it only takes a few minutes.

 If you are a founder of a social media startup, use this piece as potential insight to tactics and techniques you can integrate into your strategy and product.